Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

-All the lines in each multiplet are separated by the same \Mn~ quadrupole splitting $\Delta_1(\theta)$ (Eq.~\ref{eq:Deltanu}), which depends on the spin angle $\theta=\theta(H)$.
-The field dependence can be fitted assuming the monoaxial helical chiral model of Ref.~\cite{kishine2015} and Eq.~\ref{eq:meanfieldc} for $\theta(H)$ to obtain Fig.~\ref{fig:Mn_NMR} (e) and (f).
+We obtain the field dependent splitting plotted in Fig.~\ref{fig:Mn_qd} (a), for $H\parallel \hat c$ from the fit of the corresponding $T_2(H)$ spin-echo oscillations.
+The field dependence can be further fitted assuming the monoaxial helical chiral model of Ref.~\cite{kishine2015} and Eq.~\ref{eq:meanfieldc}, obtaining the $\theta(H)$ values plotted in Fig.~\ref{fig:Mn_qd} (b) together with the corresponding mean field prediction.
 The good quality of both fits confirms at the same time the attribution of the lower frequency majority components to \MNS~and the validity of the conical model ($\mathbf H \parallel \hat c$) for this sample as well.
-The best-fit parameters are a quadrupole frequency $\nu_Q = 3.15(5)$ MHz and a critical field $\mu_0 H_c=5.0(5)$ T for the FFM phase which coincides with the saturation field measured in isothermal magnetization, shown in Fig. S3 \cite{SM}.
-Misalignment uncertainties \cite{SM} are expected to be the same as for the Cr crystal, of order 5 degrees, and are included in the error estimate.
+The best-fit parameters are a quadrupole frequency $\nu_Q = 3.15(5)$ MHz and a critical field $\mu_0 H_c=5.0(5)$ T for the FFM phase which coincides with the saturation field measured in isothermal magnetization within a reasonable error bar, shown in Fig. S4 \cite{SM}.
+Misalignment uncertainties \cite{SM} are expected to be the same as for the Cr crystal, of the order of 5 degrees, and are included in the error estimate.
 Notice that $T_2$ oscillations are lost well before reaching this field value.